keysight-eggplant/real-user-data-sdk-js/README.md

 Add the `dist/rci.min.js` script to your website via _local javascript file_, _CDN_, _NPM package_ or _GTM_ and you are ready to go.

-You can always checkout this repository and look at the [example directory](examples/)
+You can always checkout this repository and look at the [examples directory](examples/)

 ## E-Commerce with conversion